Certified Nursing Assistant (CNA) Programs & Training in Massachusetts

 Renew your certification every two years

-Maintain active status by working as a CNA and completing any updates.
+Maintain active status by working as a paid CNA at least 8 hours within the renewal period and completing any required updates.

 CNA Training Hours and Exam in Massachusetts